 A Passover Message from Rabbi Kosak

-Passover Eternal: Why the Story of Redemption is Told Through Ritual
+Passover Eternal: Why the Story of Redemption Is Told Through Ritual

-After college, I moved to Northern New Mexico, which was home to what was then called the Three Cultures; this was a way of recognizing the presence of the Native American peoples, those of Hispanic ancestry, as well as the Anglos.
-Each group had its own collection of rituals and practices, yet in addition to them, there was also a group of New Age practitioners, who used crystals, herbs, dancing, and New Age music to create one-off types of experiences.
+After college, I moved to northern New Mexico, which was home to what was then called the Three Cultures; this was a way of recognizing the presence of the Native American peoples, those of Hispanic ancestry, as well as the Anglos.
+Each group had its own collection of rituals and practices, yet in addition to them, there was also a group of New Age practitioners who used crystals, herbs, dancing, and New Age music to create one-off types of experiences.
 For a New York Jewish kid, this rich amalgam of people and cultures was eye-opening, and widened my understanding of what ritual was.

 In particular, my New Age friends introduced me to the fact that individual and not-to-be-repeated moments can be ritualized by adding sacred, emotion-laden practices.
-This stood in distinction from the manner in which religions preserve rituals so that the uniqueness of the present moment is joined with ancient forms and meanings.
+This stood in distinction to the manner in which religions preserve rituals so that the uniqueness of the present moment is joined with ancient forms and meanings.

 As we approach Passover this year, it’s worth reflecting on the changing conditions in which we have celebrated our festival of freedom over the last decade and a half.
-The plagues of the seder were replaced by a continuing series of modern pestilence related to economics, racial justice, environmental catastrophe, ultra-nationalism, and antisemitism.
-Looking at America alone, the financial meltdown of 2008 continued to impact the country through the early 2010’s, leading to the Occupy Wall Street Movement.
+The plagues of the Seder were replaced by a continuing series of modern pestilence related to economics, racial justice, environmental catastrophe, ultra-nationalism, and antisemitism.
+Looking at America alone, the financial meltdown of 2008 continued to impact the country through the early 2010s, leading to the Occupy Wall Street Movement.
 2013 saw the birth of the Black Lives Matter movement in response to the murder of Trayvon Martin and the acquittal of his murderer, George Zimmerman.

 The 2016 presidential election pushed the populist Donald Trump into the White House, highlighting the immense stresses dividing America.
 Portland, of course, became a center of national attention beginning on May 28, 2020, through that October as protests over the death of George Floyd closed much of the downtown.

-Meanwhile, we witnessed hurricanes of increasing intensity: Harvey, Irma, Maria, and Michael, which was the the first category 5 storm to make landfall in a quarter century.
+Meanwhile, we witnessed hurricanes of increasing intensity: Harvey, Irma, Maria, and Michael, which was the first Category 5 storm to make landfall in a quarter century.
 A different sort of storm, that of terrorism, continued to grip the globe in its throes.
-In the US alone, the Boston Marathon attack was followed by the horrific shooting at the Pulse Nightclub in Orlando, Florida, which targeted a group of dancers simply because they were gay.
+In the U.S. alone, the Boston Marathon attack was followed by the horrific shooting at the Pulse Nightclub in Orlando, Florida, which targeted a group of dancers simply because they were gay.
 Mass shootings in our schools persisted: Sandy Hook Elementary School and Marjory Stoneman Douglas High School, to mention just two.

-And then there was the pandemic, which was for many people their deepest experiential lesson in bondage.
+And then there was the pandemic, which for many people was their deepest experiential lesson in bondage.

-The psychic weight of these events was such that many of us needed to include them in our seders.
+The psychic weight of these events was such that many of us needed to include them in our Seders.
 We wanted redemption from these horrors; we wanted to know that there was a way out.
 By incorporating them into our family celebrations, we ritualized them, joining the singular event to the eternal narrative of freedom through rituals old and new.
 Similarly, this year it is inconceivable that October 7th won’t figure in many sederim, along with the frightening appearance of antisemitism in every corner of American society.

 For our sages, however, this became a mitzvah, a genuine command.
-We have an obligation to build into our seders a pathway that allows us not only to live with hope, but more importantly to recognize that despite everything happening in the world, this very moment is a time of joy, celebration, and emotional expansiveness.
-Like those New Age practitioners in New Mexico, we must commit ourselves to joining new and old so that we too can ritualize a pathway from disgrace to praise, and from despair to hope.
-We can run slipshod over our rituals, so that they are little more than empty scripts.
-Or we can embrace the tremendous power they contain to transform ourselves, our friends and families, and perhaps even our communities.
+We have an obligation to build into our Seders a pathway that allows us not only to live with hope, but more importantly to recognize that despite everything happening in the world, this very moment is a time of joy, celebration, and emotional expansiveness.
+Like those New Age practitioners in New Mexico, we must commit ourselves to joining new and old so that we, too, can ritualize a pathway from disgrace to praise and from despair to hope.
+We can run slipshod over our rituals so that they are little more than empty scripts, or we can embrace the tremendous power they contain to transform ourselves, our friends and families, and perhaps even our communities.

 How will you do that this year?